Great Central Mines: Normandy takeover

 In early 1999, Normandy Mining made an offer for GCM through Yandal Gold, a company it owned a 49.9% interest in.
 This offer came under investigation from the Australian Securities and Investments Commission, which demanded a termination of the offer on 23 March 1999.
 Gutnick and Normandy chairman Robert Champion de Crespigny were found to have illegally structured a takeover of the company and Gutnick was ordered to return $28.5 million to investors.
 The court found that their behaviour in jointly bidding $450 million earlier that year for Great Central Mines was unlawful and deceptive.
 Both Gutnick and Crespigny had shareholdings in GCM before this bid was launched, and they agreed together to form the Yandal Gold company.
 The court found however, that it was only Gutnick who received any benefit and it was therefore him who had to pay the $28.5 million.
 Justice Ron Merkel of the Federal Court found that Yandal Gold, jointly owned by Gutnick's family company Edensor Nominees, and Normandy, acted illegally during the takeover.
 Court proceedings finalised only in February 2003, after Normandy Mining itself had ceased to exist.

 The deal nevertheless went ahead and brought the Bronzewing, Jundee and Wiluna Gold Mine's to Normandy.
 The ongoing court proceedings however meant, that GCM could not be delisted from the ASX, as planned, on 22 June 1999.
 Instead, GCM continued to trade, acquiring the Mt McClure Gold Mine, near Bronzewing, in September 1999 and integrating it in the later.

 On 5 April 2000, Joseph Gutnick, Robert Champion de Crespigny and Ian Gould resigned as directors of the company, to be replaced by three new directors.

 Post-takeover

 GCM became Normandy Yandal Operations Limited on 30 June 2000, changing its Australian Securities Exchange code to NYY.
 Normandy Yandal, in turn, was renamed Newmont Yandal Operations Limited, after the takeover of Normandy by Newmont, on 24 May 2002.
 At the end of court proceedings, on 28 February 2003, Newmont Yandal was delisted from the Australian Securities Exchange.
-The final court decision modified the original court order such that former GCM shareholders were not be able to reacquire their shares in GCM, making the existence of the company for legal reasons unnecessary.
+The final court decision modified the original court order such that former GCM shareholders were not able to reacquire their shares in GCM, making the existence of the company for legal reasons unnecessary.